Public transport challenges and technology-assisted accessibility for visually impaired elderly residents in urban environments: Methodology

 \subsection{Qualitative data analysis}

-We implement a hybrid thematic analysis \citep[see][]{Proudfoot2023}, with the deductive approach identifying themes and codes rooted in existing literature and a priori assumptions about AI and accessibility for visually impaired elderly.
-Deductive themes serve as a framework to compare with the inductive themes and codes that emerge naturally from participants' verbatim.
-This dual-lens approach allows for rigorous comparisons between expected and actual themes, ensuring that findings are shaped by the data rather than preconceptions \citep{Fereday2006}.
+We implement a hybrid thematic analysis \citep[see][]{Proudfoot2023}, with the deductive approach identifying themes and codes rooted in existing literature and a priori assumptions about AI and accessibility for the visually impaired elderly.
+Deductive themes serve as a framework for a comparison with inductive themes and codes that emerge from participants' verbatim, ensuring that findings are shaped by the data rather than preconceptions \citep{Fereday2006}.

-We follow the two-cycle thematic analysis framework proposed by \citet{braun-clarke2017}, reviewing transcripts to build familiarity with the raw data and highlighting important information related to the research questions.
-In the first cycle, each line of the transcript is assigned descriptive codes, adapted from \citet{Thomas2008}.
-Second-cycle coding then groups similar codes and allows overarching themes to be formed.
-These final themes are used for subsequent analyses and interpretations, capturing commonalities and differences between participants' responses.
-The comprehensive second-cycle table is included in Table~\ref{tab:thematic_analysis}.
+We follow the two-cycle thematic analysis framework by \citet{braun-clarke2017}.
+Interview transcripts are read repeatedly to identify segments relating to barriers, independence, technology use, trust, and sensory or cognitive demands.
+These segments are assigned descriptive first-cycle codes, adapted from \citet{Thomas2008}, which are compared across participants to identify similarities and differences.
+Related codes are grouped into broader second-cycle themes as shown in Table~\ref{tab:thematic_analysis}.
+Given the sample size, the aim is not to establish statistical representativeness but to provide exploratory, lived-experience-based insights.